PV-Lab/hte_degradation_chamber_gen2/README.md

 Assembly of the degradation chamber:

-- MIT Gen 2 Chamber Build Guide.docx
+- MIT Gen 2 Chamber Build Guide.pdf

 Installation of software in Windows 10 64-bit:

 - Camera control
-  - Connect camera to the laptop according to the instructions in Assembly_instructions.pdf.
+  - Connect camera to the laptop according to the instructions in MIT Gen 2 Chamber Build Guide.pdf.
   - Install LabVIEW.
     - This setup has been implemented with LabVIEW 2018 version 18.0.
   - Install ThorLabs control software (ThorCam) and programming interface (Windows SDK for DCx cameras, specifically the LabVIEW interface) for the camera according to the instructions from ThorLabs.